Female Furies: Fictional team history

 The Female Furies are New Gods fanatically loyal to Darkseid.
 They have been trained by Granny Goodness to serve as Apokolips's elite strike force.
 Infighting among the Furies is commonplace, most typically to appoint a leader to the group.

-After former leader Big Barda defected to Earth to be with her lover, Mister Miracle, Darkseid gave a kill order on the pair, prompting the rest of the Female Furies to strike.
-First, Mad Harriet and Stompa ambushed Barda but vanished after weakening her.
-Shortly after, Barda found and grabbed Lashina before she was able to attack, though Lashina escaped Barda's grip.
-A fight quickly ensued, though Lashina teleported away when Barda managed to defeat her.
-After tracking down a Mother Box to Funky Flashman's residence, the Furies, this time with Bernadeth, appeared.
-Realizing that they had been tricked, the Furies destroyed the house, though Funky Flashman managed to escape by throwing his assistant at the warriors.
-Having failed to kill either Barda or Mister Miracle, the Furies returned to Apokolips.
+After former Female Furies leader Big Barda defects to Earth to be with her lover Mister Miracle, Darkseid gives a kill order on the pair, prompting the rest of the Female Furies to strike.
+First, Mad Harriet and Stompa ambush Barda.
+Shortly after, Barda attacks Lashina before she can attack, though Lashina escapes from Barda.
+Having failed to kill either Barda or Mister Miracle, the Furies return to Apokolips.

-Later, Barda had traveled back to Apokolips and recruited dozens of Female Furies to help her rescue the captured Mister Miracle.
-Gilotina seduced and killed the guard, allowing the other Furies to storm Section Zero.
-Elsewhere, Lashina took the section director's post to discover where Mister Miracle was held captive.
-The Furies ambushed Granny Goodness, who had been holding a viewing party for Mister Miracle's trial by combat with a mysterious creature called the Lump.
-Bernadeth held the assassin Kanto at bay with her Fahren-knife, while an enraged Barda nearly killed Granny until she learned Mister Miracle had survived.
-Reunited, Barda and Mister Miracle, along with Bernadeth, Lashina, Stompa, and Mad Harriet, returned to Earth.
+Barda returns to Apokolips and recruits the Female Furies to help her rescue the captured Mister Miracle.
+The Furies ambush Granny Goodness, who had been holding a viewing party for Mister Miracle's trial by combat with a creature called the Lump.
+Barda nearly kills Granny until she learns that Mister Miracle had survived.
+Barda and Mister Miracle, along with Bernadeth, Lashina, Stompa, and Mad Harriet, return to Earth.

-On Earth, the Furies had little time to relax as they were soon incapacitated by the World Protective League.
-When they awoke, they found themselves trapped in a cage behind thick glass.
-They easily escaped due to Mad Harriet's claws and Stompa's boots.
-They also freed Mike McCracken of the All-Nations Agency.
-They were soon ambushed by a security patrol, though the Furies easily disposed of them.
-The Furies helped to defeat the Head of the World Protective League, and McCracken sabotaged the building so that it would blow up in four hours.
-After retrieving her mega-rod, Barda teleported the group to safety.

-While on Earth, the Furies, without Mad Harriet, participated in Mister Miracle's tricks, using their weapons to show great feats by the escape artist.
-They also joined in the battle against Doctor Bedlam and his animates.
-The group was next seen at the beach where they thrash some marines for interrupting their leisure swimming.
-Lashina and Stompa later helped Barda and Ted Brown clear up a new location for Mister Miracle's act.
-Orion later mentioned that Lashina and the Furies had been called to join New Genesis in the war against Apokolips.